 This enables each laboratory to configure its result entry format to its own testing practices and to the specific patient locations it serves.
 The file format for all laboratories, however, is universal so a common analytical procedure is in use by all the laboratories.

-The Greek System for Surveillance of Antimicrobial Resistance participates in the European Antimicrobial Resistance Surveillance Network (EARS-Net) is sponsored by the Hellenic Center for Disease Control and Prevention (HCDCP), (Ministry of Health and Social Solidarity ), in the framework of the scientific alliance between the National School of Public Health and the Hellenic Centre of Infectious Disease Control and Prevention, is under the supervision of the Infectious Control Committee of HCDCP, and is coordinated by the Department of Microbiology, National School of Public Health, 196 Alexandras Avenue, 115 21 Athens, and the Department of Microbiology, Medical School, Athens University, 75 M. Asias Str, 115 27 Athens, Greece.
+The Greek System for Surveillance of Antimicrobial Resistance participates in the European Antimicrobial Resistance Surveillance Network (EARS-Net) is sponsored by the National Public Health Organization (NPHO), (Ministry of Health and Social Solidarity ), in the framework of the scientific alliance between the National School of Public Health and the National Public Health Organization, is under the supervision of the Infectious Control Committee of NPHO, and is coordinated by the Department of Microbiology, National School of Public Health, 196 Alexandras Avenue, 115 21 Athens, and the Department of Microbiology, Medical School, Athens University, 75 M. Asias Str, 115 27 Athens, Greece.